awesomeahi95/se-challenge-payroll/README.md

 # Wave Software Development Challenge
 This is my solution for the se-challenge-payroll API task.
 I have predominantly used the Python programming language for this solution.
-I have detailed the instructions(#Instructions) to setup and run the API.
+I have detailed the [ instructions ](#Instructions) to setup and run the API.
 I have also explained the files being used, the tools used, the layout of the database, how the endpoints work, and some evaluation.

 ## Project Description